danjonpeterson/print-my-brain/README.md

 - Accept a ~30MB MRI over the web
 - Do the processing in a an EC2 instance launched for each user
 - Serve a link to the two R/L ~8MB .stl files
-- Store user info in a redundant database across at least two nodes
+- Store user info in a database (SQLite)
 - Give some QA info - some way to visually inspect the result
-- Automatically delete files after some amount of time (a week?)
 - Handle 20 concurrent jobs in a stress-test with the HCP data

 ## Stretch Goals

 - Actually print a brain from a user (typical ~36h print time)
+- Automatically delete files after some amount of time (a week?)
 - Optimize mesh file size
+- Make the database redundant and fault-tolerant over multiple nodes
 - Speed up the core process (MRI -> .stl)
 - Take some billing and address info to manage the hand-off to 3D printing services